pablobernabeu/Unlock_the_Lab_workshop/README.md

-# Unlock the Lab Workshop
+# Unlock the Lab: Your guide to reading science like a scientist

 A web-based application for teaching critical evaluation of scientific research through interactive peer assessment.